-2.9.4.1 For the processing of requests for initial and continuing authorizations of Covered Services, the Contractor shall:

-- 2.9.4.1.1 Have in place and follow written policies and procedures; - 2.9.4.1.2 Have in place procedures to allow Enrollees to initiate requests for provisions of services; - 2.9.4.1.3 Have in effect mechanisms to ensure the consistent application of review criteria for authorization decisions; and - 2.9.4.1.4 Consult with the requesting Provider when appropriate. - 2.9.4.2 The Contractor shall ensure that a Physician and a behavioral health Provider are available twenty-four (24) hours a day for timely authorization of Medically Necessary services and to coordinate transfer of Stabilized Enrollees in the emergency department, if necessary.
-The Contractor's Medical Necessity guidelines must, at a minimum, be no less restrictive than Medicare standards for acute services and prescription drugs and Medicaid standards for LTSS. - 2.9.4.3 Any decision to deny a Service Authorization Request or to authorize a service in an amount, duration, or scope that is less than requested must be made by a health care professional who has appropriate clinical expertise in treating the Enrollee's medical condition, performing the procedure, or providing the treatment.
-Behavioral health services denials must be rendered by board-certified or board-eligible psychiatrists or by a clinician licensed with the same or similar specialty as the behavioral health services being denied, except in cases of denials of service for psychological testing, which shall be rendered by a qualified psychologist.

-- 2.9.4.4 The Contractor shall ensure that all behavioral health authorization and Utilization Management activities are in compliance with 42 U.S.C. § 1396u-2(b)(8).
+- 2.9.4.1 For the processing of requests for initial and continuing authorizations of Covered Services, the Contractor shall: - 2.9.4.1.1 Have in place and follow written policies and procedures; - 2.9.4.1.2 Have in place procedures to allow Enrollees to initiate requests for provisions of services; - 2.9.4.1.3 Have in effect mechanisms to ensure the consistent application of review criteria for authorization decisions; and - 2.9.4.1.4 Consult with the requesting Provider when appropriate. - 2.9.4.2 The Contractor shall ensure that a Physician and a behavioral health Provider are available twenty-four (24) hours a day seven (7) days a week, three-hundred sixty-five (365) days a year for timely authorization of Medically Necessary services, including NF services, and to coordinate transfer of Stabilized Enrollees in the emergency department, if necessary.
+The Contractor's Medical Necessity guidelines must, at a minimum, be no more restrictive than Medicare standards for acute services and prescription drugs and Medicaid standards for LTSS. - 2.9.4.3 Any decision to deny a Service Authorization Request or to authorize a service in an amount, duration, or scope that is less than requested must be made by a health care professional who has appropriate clinical expertise in treating the Enrollee's medical condition, performing the procedure, or providing the treatment.
+Behavioral health services denials must be rendered by board-certified or boardeligible psychiatrists or by a clinician licensed with the same or similar specialty as the behavioral health services being denied, except in cases of denials of service for psychological testing, which shall be rendered by a qualified psychologist. - 2.9.4.4 The Contractor shall ensure that all behavioral health authorization and Utilization Management activities are in compliance with 42 U.S.C. § 1396u-2(b)(8).
 The Contractor must comply with the requirements for demonstrating parity for both cost sharing (co-payments) and treatment limitations between mental health and substance use disorder and medical/surgical inpatient, outpatient and pharmacy benefits. - 2.9.4.5 The Contractor must notify the requesting Provider, either orally or in writing, and give the Enrollee written notice of any decision by the Contractor to deny a Service Authorization Request, or to authorize a service in an amount, duration, or scope that is less than requested.
-The notice must meet the requirements of 42 C.F.R. § 438.404 and Section 2.4, and must: - 2.9.4.5.1 Be produced in a manner, format, and language that can be easily understood; - 2.9.4.5.2 Be made available in Prevalent Languages, upon request; and - 2.9.4.5.3 Include information, in the most commonly used languages about how to request translation services and Alternative Formats.
-Alternative Formats shall include materials which can be understood by persons with limited English proficiency. - 2.9.4.6 The Contractor must make authorization decisions in the following timeframes and provide notice that meet the timing requirements set forth in 42 C.F.R. § 438.404: - 2.9.4.6.1 For standard authorization decisions, provide notice as expeditiously as the Enrollee's health condition requires and no later than fourteen (14) calendar days after receipt of the request for service, with a possible extension not to exceed fourteen (14) additional calendar days.
-Such extension shall only be allowed if:
+The notice must meet the requirements of 42 C.F.R. § 438.404 and Section 2.4, and must: - 2.9.4.5.1 Be produced in a manner, format, and language that can be easily understood;